Marv Walker Header

 If you can, find a saddle evaluator who will examine your horse's physical structure and make back templates referenced from specific points of your horse's conformation.
 These templates will show you how your saddle is fitting.
 If you find your saddle is not a good fit for your horse you can take your templates to the tack shop to assist you in finding a saddle suited for your horse.

-If the evaluator does not take actual measurements from the horse or provide male & female back templates of the horse they cannot give you definitive results you can use.
+If the saddle evaluator does not take actual measurements from the horse or provide male and female back templates of the horse they cannot give you definitive results you can use.

 Now then, where do you find a skilled saddle evaluator?